-- 97X: Three seminars in linguistics (taken for 3 credits each)
+- 97X: Three seminars in linguistics (3 credits each)

 If seminars in other departments are appropriate for the student's chosen field of study, the student must petition the Degree Programs Committee with the advisor's approval to have them count for the seminar requirement.